scionproto/scion/doc/dev/design/protobuf-API-version.rst

   the 'component_version'.
 To maintain backward compatibility, this would probably also result in a new 'proto' file.

-**TODO This is a bit unclear.**

-- Why multiple version identifiers?
-Are these the min/max versions?
-- Why is the max version a number and the min version a map?
+TBD:

-- Why do we have component version, why not just min/max?
+- Do we need the component versions?
-- We should probably have proper min/max version!

-The idea is that new proto files are introduced only when backward compatibility is broken.
-This should reduce the amount of generated code.

-Another way to think about this is that the -------------------------------
+- Should we provide a list VersionResponses, representing all versions that a server supports?
+- We could simply replace all component version numbers with list of supported version numbers.
+  The client can then just use the latest version of a ProtoService that is available both locally and on the server.
+  A version range is not really required for the API version.

 Three different ways to approach this
 -------------------------------------